nicolovacis/ComputerEngineeringProject/README.md

 ## Framework for the resilience evaluation of different convolution algorithms
-This second framework is composed by three scripts, contained in the Framework_CUDA directory:
+The second framework is composed by three scripts, contained in the Framework_CUDA directory:
 1. GenerateFaultList.py
-2. FaultInjection.py
+2. FaultInjection.cpp
 3. GraphAnalysis.py

 __NOTE:__ In order to run these scripts, it is required to have the following libraries installed: pythorch, tqdm, numpy, ...